-Now, attention turns to the state Legislature.
 We backed a measure that would streamline the process by automatically restoring the right to vote for people upon release.
 It would not waive individuals' courtimposed debts or change the conditions of sentences.
 Instead, it would create a clear distinction: People who are in prison cannot vote, and people who have been released can vote.
-Although the legislation won broad support from the League of Women Voters, the State Labor Council, the Paralyzed Veterans of America, and the Coalition of Sexual Assault Programs, it did not pass.
-The bill remains a priority for us, especially with the approach of another presidential election.
+Although the legislation won broad support from the League of Women Voters, the State Labor Council, the Paralyzed Veterans of America, and the Coalition of Sexual Assault Programs, it ritics of immigration policy have in recent years sought to enact local ordinances that would wrongly put local officials in the position of attempting to enforce federal immigration laws.
+And they often are written so loosely that they would put unreasonable burdens on many people, particularly the poor and the elderly.